jongiddy/r-library-doc/README.md

 additional values such as dimensions and labels.
 We call these functions shape-preserving, and indicate them purely by their base types.

+The type notation is as follows:

+Double - a vector, matrix or array of type Double Double(m) - a vector or 1-dimensional array of type Double (as a return value, indicates a vector) Double(1) - a vector or 1-dimensional array with length 1 Double.Dim(0) - a vector of type Double, with no dimension information Double.Dim(1) - 1-dimensional array of type Double Double(m, n) - a matrix (2-dimensional array) Double.Dim(2) - an alternative representation of a matrix

+Double(5).Dim(0) - a 5-element vector, with no attributes
+Double(3, 2) - a 3 x 2 matrix
+Double.Dim(2..4) - a 2, 3, or 4-dimensional array

+Note, m, n, etc. can be replaced by a number (3) or range (2..4) to indicate restrictions on size or dimensions.

+After an atomic type, the parentheses indicate the size of each dimension.
+After .Dim, the parenthese indicate the number of dimensions.

 The R libraries can be incredibly redundant - we flag up redundancies and suggest the preferred function.
 By the word "prefer", we mean use the preferred function unless the redundant function is more readable (e.g. for consistency